mfairchild365/a11y-resources/README.md

-# A curated list of digital accessibility resources
+# Introduction to digital accessibility

 This is an opinionated introduction to accessibility.
 My goal is to keep this short, so I had to make hard decisions about what to include and what to leave out.
 There are a lot of great resources that I'm not listing here.